MathiasHjorth/Authentication_API/README.md

   * Authentication dependencies
     * Devise
     * Devise-jwt
+  * Database dependencies
+    * PG gem
-  * Fixes
+  * Fixes dependencies
     * This API includes a fix to the session store error in Rails 7.0.4.3 using Devise in an API only project.
-The module is found in controllers/concerns and explains why it's needed.
+The module is found in controllers/concerns and explains briefly why it's needed.

 * Configuration
   * Environment Variables: